 Adult Gerontology Acute Care Nurse Practitioners focus on populations needing critical care and treatment of acute and chronic illnesses, disability, and/or injury.

-Students come to campus one time per semester during the practicum courses.
+During the practicum courses, students come to campus one time per semester.

 Graduates will be eligible to take the certification exam and assume leadership roles for the targeted populations.